Starting with the good news, we finally merged the ``arm-backend-2`` branch

 + As stated above this is now working, we explored

-+ using qemu-arm and a chroot to run tests.
-This, although faster than
++ using qemu-arm and a chroot to run tests and this didn't although faster than

-+ our boards, was very unstable and crashed randomly making it unusable to run tests on
++ our boards was to unstable and crashed randomly as to be used to run tests on

 + a regular basis.
 A fully emulated approach using QEMU might still be worth trying.